developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ### Delete Device

 Deleting a device removes the device from Device Tracker and places it under **Unassigned Devces** in the device dashboard.
-When a device is deleted, the license is deallocated and returned to the license pool.<br><br>
+When a device is deleted, the license is deallocated and returned to the license pool.

-To delete a device, import the device .CSV file containing the specific data to delete:
+<p>To delete a device, import the device .CSV file containing the specific data to delete:</p>

 1. Copy the .CSV file from the PC to the device root `\Internal shared storage` folder.
 2. In the client app, login as the admin.
 In the main screen, tap on the options menu at the top right and select **Admin/Manager Login.** Enter the Administrator credentials and tap **Login.**